1. Proprietary Club, Management and Control

 The objectives of the Club are to establish, maintain and conduct a golf club, to encourage social activities between the Members, and generally to afford to its Members all the usual privileges and advantages of a proprietary golf club.
 In order to carry out its objectives the Company will provide the Club with the Facilities.

-There are thirteen categories of Membership; Founder, Life, Full, Associate, Corporate, Student, Junior, Overseas, Temporary, Social, International Country and Day.
+There are thirteen categories of Membership; Founder, Life, Full, Associate, Corporate, Junior, Overseas, Temporary, Intermediate, Social, International, Country and Day.
 Membership will be at the sole discretion of the Company.
 Its decision will be final and no reason for refusing any Membership application will be given by the Company.
 In all categories, with the exception of Temporary and Social, the right to Membership is only accessible by being nominated by a Debenture Holder or the Company.
+Concurrent Membership (Debenture nominated – Company nominated) is not permitted.
 Before being accepted as a Member, the individual will be required to agree to abide by the Rules, including the payment of Joining Fees and Annual Subscriptions as referred to in Rule 6.
 A Member will remain obliged to abide by these Rules until such time as he or she resigns or his or her Membership is terminated or suspended pursuant to Rule 8 or, in the case of a Full or Associate Member, until such time as his or her nomination is withdrawn by the relevant Debenture Holder.

 A limited number of Full Debenture Holders were invited by the Company to pay a single non-refundable sum at the prevailing rate plus any applicable VAT, and become entitled to nominate a Life Member.